DSIN-INSA-Strasbourg/Hermes-doc/content/setup/run.md

 ## Commands arguments

-The server and clients doesn't take any arguments, as they're designed to be controlled over the CLI.
+The server and clients don't take any arguments, as they're designed to be controlled over the CLI.

 Once the server or client is started, you may ask for available CLI commands with `-h` or `--help` option.

-For server :
+For server:

 ```bash
 $ ./hermes.py server-cli -h